gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 We will demonstrate for the boundary-condition input files.

 Starting off with GHBs.
 Let's inspect the folder.
-As you can see, there is a single input file (GHB parameters are assumed to not vary over time).
+As you can see, there is a single input file (here we assume GHB parameters do not vary over time).

 ```python